khyatiparekh/Searching-for-Success/README.md

 the quarterly reports will be released for the same company.

-To use it as a template for your own project, you will need to clone this repository into your computer and follow the instructions at the [bottom of this page]
+To use it as a template for your own project, you will need to clone this repository into your computer and follow the instructions in the `setup.py` in SearchingForSuccess.

 First, let me explain all the different moving parts that make up the python project, and all the elements which allow us to effectively